slsa-framework/source-tool/GETTING_STARTED.md

 `go run github.com/slsa-framework/slsa-source-poc/sourcetool@latest createpolicy --owner TomHennen --repo wrangle --branch main`

+4. Edit the created policy file to set the `canonical_repo` field to the canonical repo for this source

+(TODO: see if we can remove this annoyance at some point)

+e.g. `"canonical_repo": "https://github.com/TomHennen/wrangle",`

-4. Add & commit the created policy file.
+5. Add & commit the created policy file.
-5. Send a PR with the change to https://github.com/slsa-framework/slsa-source-poc
+6. Send a PR with the change to https://github.com/slsa-framework/slsa-source-poc
-6. Once it's approved you'll be at SLSA Source Level 3 for your next change.
+7. Once it's approved you'll be at SLSA Source Level 3 for your next change.